Nanaimo United FC

-Nanaimo United Football Club (formerly Harbourside Football Club) is a Canadian semi-professional soccer club based in Nanaimo, British Columbia that plays in League1 British Columbia.
+Nanaimo United Football Club (formerly Harbourside Football Club) is a Canadian semi-professional soccer club based in Nanaimo, British Columbia that plays in the British Columbia Premier League.

 History

 Nanaimo United was first formed in 1903, under the name Nanaimo City AFC (before adopting the Nanaimo United name in 1908).
 In 2018, the club merged with Harbour City FC, keeping the Nanaimo United name, but developing a new logo that preserved elements from both clubs previous logos.
 In 2020, the club was inducted into British Columbia's Soccer Hall of Fame and Heritage Archive as an Organization of Distinction.